 Research has been done on pine needles effect on chronic diseases, such as cancer, heart disease and even autoimmune disease.
 The high and diverse antioxidant concentration in the tea counteracts the effects of free radicals and protect the body from these conditions.

 Some of the volatile components in pine needle tea are necessary for the production of red blood cells, including vitamin A. This can help to boost your production of red blood cells, thus improving circulation and delivering essential nutrients to extremities in the body.

 Early studies on the effect of this potent tea on Alzheimer’s disease and other neurodegenerative diseases has shown promising early results.
-The antioxidants in this tea can lower the level of beta amyloid deposition, which is the plaque in the brain that compromises neural connections and impairs memory.
+The antioxidants in this tea can reduce the plaque in the brain that compromises neural connections and impairs memory.